alok31/product-restful-service/README.md

 # product-restful-service
 Application provides aggregated product Information gathered from different sources for given product ID.

-This application consist 3 layers:
+This application consists below layers:
 1. Controller layer for endpoints
      -ProductController
 2. Service layer for all business needs